May 20, 2021

 The Session of Church of the Redeemer believes the following is the best way to implement the CDC’s new recommendations here at COTR:

 - Beginning Sunday, May 23: Reduce social distanced seating from 6 feet to 4 feet between rows and leave at least two seats between parties rather than three.
-(This will allow us to increase number the of seats available for RSVPs via Signup Genius to accommodate the rising number of people ready to return to in-person worship.)

 - Effective Sunday June 6: In accordance with CDC guidelines, vaccinated adults will no longer be required to wear a mask while non-vaccinated adults are recommended to continue wearing a mask.